IoannisNezis/ad-blog/content/post/project-qlue-ls/index.md

 While the the chars them self are encoded in utf-8.
 Ofcourse utf-8 is a variable length encoding, so different characters can have different byte-sizes.

+![](img/encodings.png)

 This was a bit confusing to get right.

-![](img/encodings.png)

-Through these messages the language server has a "mirrored", synchronization version of the editor state.
+Through these messages the language server has a "mirrored" version of the editor state.

 >[!example]
 > Here is a example for a incremental **textDocument/didChange** notification.